Early Math Skills: A Parent's Guide to Ages 3-7

 Math Books and Physical Tools

-Hands-on materials can make math concepts more relatable.
+Hands-on materials make math concepts more relatable.
 Here are some age-specific recommendations:

 Ages 3–4: